nestordemeure/nestordemeure.github.io/content/likes/movies/name of the rose.md

 * the Benedictines, extracting riches from peasants and fattening themselves but living in relatively austere conditions (the golden cross worn by the abbot is one of the few visible signs of luxury),
 * the heretics who killed priests as a reaction to their greed (an *active* vow of poverty, by opposition to the Franciscans[^1] who, despite their best wishes, [let inequalities happen and preach inaction](https://www.africa.upenn.edu/Articles_Gen/Letter_Birmingham.html#:~:text=I%20have%20almost,presence%20of%20justice)).

-The priests debate whether Christ owned his robe and kill over books while the peasants live in mud, ready to do anything for food.
+The priests debate whether Christ owned his robe and kill each other for a book while the peasants live in mud, ready to do anything for food.
 The church is fully detached from them, they pay taxes, are used as labor, and feed scraps, but they have literally no voice in the debate: *no peasant speaks during the movie*, ever[^2].
 We are left with the indistinct feeling that peasants are uneducated brutes that have to be led by others, for their own good[^3].